 New York is one of my favourite cities!
 I used to make a point of visiting every year but not so much lately 🙁 Looking at the list below I think its about time I took another trip …

 1. Spend a few hours in Central Park

-I just love Central Park, have a coffee in the Boathouse or even a coffee depending on the time you visit.
+I just love Central Park, have brunch in the Boathouse or even a coffee depending on the time you visit.
 Watch a baseball match, take a canoe across the lake, check out the John Lennon memorial, ice skate in the winter; you can even go to the zoo!
 This park is so massive a few hours will only scratch the surface, but its a great spot to escape the madness that is New York City.

 2. Visit the Statue of Liberty & Ellis Island

 No trip to New York would be complete without a trip to the iconic Statue of Liberty.
 It is one of the top things to do in New York, so if you want to climb into the crown make sure you book in advance.
 While you are there it would be a shame not to visit its neighbour Ellis Island.
 This moving museum gives incredible insight into American immigration.
 You can even search for your relatives in their database of over 51 million records.

 3. Have lunch at Eataly